Faiz Hameed: Early life and family

-Faiz was born in village of Chakwal, Chakwal in Punjab Province and joined the Pakistan Military Academy in 1987.
-He graduated from Command & Staff College and was commissioned in the Baloch Regiment of the Pakistan Army.
-He has three brothers, Sardar Sikandar Hayat, Sardar Najaf, and Sardar Khizar.
-His brother Sikandar Hayat died in 2016 in an accident while his brother Sardar Najaf Hameed is a land revenue officer in his hometown.
-Faiz Hameed's family belongs to Chakwal which is known for producing military commanders.
+Faiz was born in Latifal village of Chakwal District, Punjab Province in 1965 in the and joined the Pakistan Military Academy in 1987.
+He graduated from Command and Staff College and was commissioned in the Baloch Regiment of the Pakistan Army.
+He has three brothers, Sikandar Hayat, Najaf Hameed and Khizar.
+His brother Sikandar Hayat died in 2016 in an accident while his brother Najaf Hameed is a land revenue officer in his hometown.
+Hameed's family belongs to Chakwal which is known for producing many Pakistani military commanders.